Terms & Conditions

 We are committed to providing high quality medical tourism facilitation services to our patients.
 When something goes wrong, we need you to tell us about it.
 Your feedback is very valuable to us.
 This will help us improve our standards.

-Prior to making a complaint, we need you to review the Longevita terms and conditions you accepted by signing your consent forms.
+Prior to making a complaint, we need you to review the Longevita terms and conditions you accepted.

 If you believe that there was a breach of our terms, please let us know which clause it relates to, what you have already done about it and what resolution you want out of your complaint – in general, Longevita cannot offer financial compensation, address issues of staff discipline for instance sacking staff or finance private treatment.

-If your complaint is related to the medical procedure you underwent, you may schedule a phone call with one of our aftercare specialists by booking an aftercare appointment.
+If your complaint is related to the medical procedure you underwent, you may schedule a phone call with one of our aftercare specialists by booking an aftercare appointment online.

 What will happen next?